INQUIRE NOW APPLY NOW

 Yes, the professor is available and happy to work with you throughout both the on campus and online portions of the course.

 Laptops or tablets are required for UVM courses.
 Please refer to the course syllabus or email your instructor for exact course requirements.
+Please be sure you have Microsoft Office or a similar word processing program on your computer so you are able to complete course homework.

 DO STUDENTS STAY ON CAMPUS DURING THE WEEKEND?
 HOW FREE ARE STUDENTS TO COME AND GO IF THEY ARE STAYING ON CAMPUS?